stacklio/stackl/docs/content/basic/installation.md

 git clone https://github.com/stacklio/stackl.git
 ```

 Now you're all set to get started installing STACKL using Helm templates!
+You can continue with the next [step](#installing-with-helm).

 Done using the Vagrant box?
 You can either stop this box so that you can use it again later or delete it entirely with one of following commands: